Victor-Garcia-p/TFM-Seasonal_annual_prediction/README.md

    ```

 ## Project overview
-This repository is structured by model type and temporal resolution, distinguishing between Machine Learning (ML) models and Neural Network (NN) models
+This repository is structured by model type and temporal resolution, distinguishing between Machine Learning (ML) models and Neural Network (NN) models.
 Each model type is applied seasonally and annually.

 All modeling pipelines follow a consistent structure: